Mathematics with a Specialization in the Mathematics of Finance

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and three letters of evaluation from academic sources.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a personal statement, and three letters of evaluation from academic sources.
 Although the GRE Exam is not required, it is strongly recommended that applicants submit GRE or GMAT scores.

 Your statement of academic purpose should address the following: